Portrait #8: Maze, labyrinthine walk in Marseille 💦

 What is your favorite mosaic?

-I don't really have one.
-As I'm starting out, some mosaics are more symmetrical than others and better made.
+I don't really have a favorite.
+Since I'm a beginner, some mosaics are more symmetrical and better executed than others.
 If I had to choose, these would be my favorites.

-Do you have a bad experience to tell us?
+Do you have a bad experience to tell us about?

-As I told you, I first started with ironing beads reproducing video game characters.
-I had put some up around my house, but they were all stolen...
-It saddened me but in the end I tell myself that if some people stole my works, it was perhaps because they liked them.
+As I was saying, I started with fuse beads, recreating video game characters.
+I stuck some of them around my house, but they were all stolen… I was saddened by that, but in the end I think that if some people stole my work, it's perhaps because they liked it.

-What are your artistic projects and your desires for this year?
+What are your artistic projects and aspirations for this year?

-First of all, to continue my momentum.
+First of all, to continue on my current path.
 I want to create lots of mosaics of different sizes and colors, and place them in the streets of Marseille.

-I would like people to recognize me as an artist by looking at my mosaics and for my mosaics to be identified as my “trademark”.
+I would like people to recognize me as an artist by observing my mosaics and for my mosaics to be identified as my "trademark".

-As I began the mosaic, I asked myself whether I should identify myself or not.
+When I started the mosaic, I wondered whether or not I should identify myself.
 I chose not to.
-It's true that this can restrict being recognized as an artist, but for me, the work comes before the artist.
-If I chose to do street art, it is above all to deliver a message.
+It's true that it can limit my ability to be recognized as an artist, but for me, the artwork comes before the artist.
+If I chose to do street art, it's primarily to deliver a message.

-The labyrinth is strong in symbolism and can be interpreted in many ways.
-It can represent the paths of life that are available to us, the paths that we take, the walls that we may find ourselves facing at some point in our lives, etc.
+The labyrinth is rich in symbolism and can be interpreted in many ways.
+It can represent the paths of life that are open to us, the paths we take, the walls we may find ourselves facing at some point in our lives, etc.

-Everyone is free to interpret this symbol as they wish, this is what makes it strong.
+Everyone is free to interpret this symbol as they wish, and that is what gives it its power.

 And finally, which artist would you like me to interview for the next portrait?

-As In The Woup suggested, I really like MifaMosa's mosaics, an interview with him would be great.
+As In The Woup suggested, I really like MifaMosa's mosaics, it would be great to have an interview with him.

-How to follow you (site, Instagram account, Flasher nickname, etc.)?
+How can I follow you (website, Instagram account, Flasher username…)?

 My Instagram account: @_inthemaze_